atolab/fog05-doc/mdbook/src/force/force_install.md

 Before getting started with Eclipse fog05 orchestation we need to install and start it

-We have three possibilities for installing Eclipse fog05
+We have three possibilities for installing Eclipse fog05 FOrcE:

 - Install FOrcE from source
 - Install FOrcE from debian packages